|Fall: January 7th - Fellowship & Application Deadline

 9:00 am – 5:00 pm, Monday through Friday

 The following requirements must be fulfilled: 27 credits, including 9 credits in required courses and 18 credits in elective courses.

-Students are required to have undergraduate-level background coursework in microeconomics and macroeconomics before enrolling in a graduate course.
+Students may be required to have undergraduate-level background coursework in microeconomics and macroeconomics, depending on their choice of the core graduate economics course.
 Undergraduate courses do not count toward the master's degree.
-Students who do not have prior coursework should consult with the Program Director on available options.

 Students must complete degree requirements within three years of their admission to the program.
 Students who are temporarily unable to continue their studies may request a leave of absence not to exceed one year.
-Extensions beyond the three-year period may be granted in exceptional circumstances, but the student will be required to register and pay for Continuous Enrollment.
+Extensions beyond the three-year period may be granted in exceptional circumstances, but the student is required to register for Continuous Enrollment.

 No more than 6 graduate credits may be transferred into the MIPP program from accredited institutions or from non-degree status.
 All credits considered for transfer must have been earned from accredited institutions.
 Transfer credits may be accepted only under limited conditions, including length of time since the courses in question were completed, grades earned, and relevance to the student’s program.
 The sole exception to the transfer credit policy is made for students who attend one of the Elliott School’s International Exchange Partner schools.
 Such students may transfer a maximum of 10 graduate credits, provided no prior transfer credit has been accepted.
 No student may transfer more than a total of 10 credits from all sources combined.
 Credit from foreign language courses is not eligible for transfer.
 Credit from a previously earned degree may not be counted toward the MIPP degree.*